juarezfrench/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`. .map creates a new array.
+1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a new array, .forEach returns undefined

 2. What is the difference between a function and a method?